george-shilovsky/quickforge-docs/docs/SaveKitLite/blueprint-reference.md

 ## 📦 Notes

-- All functions are exposed to Blueprints via context-sensitive search.
-- Can be used in:
+All SaveKit Lite functions are available in Blueprints via context-sensitive search, and can be used in:

-  - ✅ UMG widgets (`ListView`, `Button`, `Text`)
+- UMG widgets (`ListView`, `Button`, `Text`)
-  - ✅ Actor, Level, or GameMode Blueprints
+- Level, Actor, or GameMode Blueprints
-  - ✅ Custom save/load UI logic
+- Custom save/load UI logic

-- All function categories are searchable using context-sensitive Blueprint menus.
-- You can use these functions inside UMG widgets, level Blueprints, or actor graphs.